-- 1. The Main Issues Report (MIR) is the first formal stage of preparing the Local Development Plan (LDP).
-The MIR is a consultation document, setting out the planning authority's big ideas for the future development of the area in terms of development strategy and policies and proposals.
-The MIR shows general proposals for development of the area including where it should and should not occur.
-It sets out preferred development sites and any reasonable alternatives, if they exist. - 2.
-The Environmental Assessment (Scotland) Act 2005 requires 'Strategic Environmental Assessment' of LDPs.
-This means that the Main Issues Report needs to be subject to SEA, and an Interim Environmental Report is required to be published alongside the MIR.
-The SEA is required to predict and evaluate the likely significant effects on the environment of implementing the preferred and alternative approaches set out in the MIR.
-It needs to describe measures envisaged to prevent, reduce and as far as possible offset any significant adverse effects (mitigation).
-The MIR is to be site specific, and so the same is true of the SEA.
+- Planning Authorities are required to produce a Local Development Plan (LDP).
+That document sets out the strategy and policies to guide where and how development of land should take place.
+The LDP has been produced following a process of informal consultation, formal consultation through the Main Issues Report, and finally examination of its proposed LDP following a period for representation in 2016.
+The LDP gives a spatial strategy for the area, including where development should and should not occur. - 2.
+Environmental Assessment has been carried out in tandem with the LDP.
+The Environmental Assessment (Scotland) Act 2005 requires 'Strategic Environmental Assessment (SEA)' of LDPs.
+The Strategic Environmental Assessment is required to predict and evaluate the likely significant effects on the environment of implementing both the LDP approach and reasonable alternatives considered.
+It must describe measures envisaged to prevent, reduce and as far as possible offset any significant adverse effects (mitigation).
+The LDP is to be site specific, and so the same is true of the SEA.